plasma-umass/scalene/README.md

 #### NEW web-based GUI

-Scalene now offers a [web-based GUI](http://plasma-umass.org/scalene-gui/).
-Invoke Scalene with `--web` and upload the resulting `profile.json` file.
+Scalene has a new web-based GUI [(demo here)](http://plasma-umass.org/scalene-gui/).

+Once Scalene has profiled your program, it will launch a web browser with an interactive user interface (all processing is done locally).
+Hover over bars to see breakdowns of CPU and memory consumption, and click on underlined column headers to sort the columns.

 [![Scalene web GUI](https://raw.githubusercontent.com/plasma-umass/scalene/master/docs/scalene-gui-example.png)](https://raw.githubusercontent.com/plasma-umass/scalene/master/docs/scalene-gui-example-full.png)